solana-labs/solana/docs/src/proposals/unified-scheduler.md

 not the case at the moment due to current fork choice, but ideally adjustments should be made for this to be held true for the maximum utility of the cluster itself, economically speaking).
-At the end of story, that behavior would adversely affect the consequential likeliness of block confirmation by other validators.
+At the end of story, that behavior would adversely affect the consequential likeliness of block confirmation by the cluster.
 Block proposal timings are quite severe in Solana and should be so to realize its promised very low-latency.

 Then, it can now be said leaders are gaming to pack transactions _not to create idling **time** of blocktime (`slot` in solana)_, rather than _not to create